 The eventual goal of the project is to evaluate the extent of an "echo chamber" effect among the China expert communities: do they tend to interact mainly with likeminded scholars, or do they disproportionally represent certain countries or academic backgrounds?
 If so, how does this bias their perception of Chinese politics?

-The student will be in charge of sending out survey invitations both via regular mail and e-mail.
+The student will be in charge of preparing and sending out survey invitations both via regular mail and e-mail.
 S/he will also be responsible for tracking down the individuals mentioned by the respondents and identify their physical address and online contact details, as well as following up and sending reminders.

-S/he will learn how to clean the data and conduct basic social network analysis on it.
+If interested, s/he can also learn how to clean the data and conduct basic social network analysis on it.

 Having taken this course, the applicant will be

 - familiar with the online survey tool qualtrics

 - have gained in-depth knowledge of the China expert community

 - may have acquired some skills in using social network analysis to explore a social community in the statistical programming language R, and the open source program visone.